cvide15/cvide15.github.io/chapters/1-conceptualizacion-bimodal-3.md

 **REFERENCIAS**

-<span class="smallcaps">Bernal, J. D. (1954).
+Bernal, J. D. (1954).
 Science in History.
-En Medical Entomology and Zoology. <https://ci.nii.ac.jp/ncid/BA00493535>
+En Medical Entomology and Zoology.

-<span class="smallcaps">Durant, A., & Durant, W. (1935).
-The Story of Civilization. <https://en.wikipedia.org/wiki/The_Story_of_Civilization>
+Durant, A., & Durant, W. (1966).
+The Story of Civilization.

 Hellemans, A., & Bunch, B. H. (1988).
-The Timetables of Science: A Chronology of the Most Important People and Events in the History of Science. <http://altmetrics.ceek.jp/article/ci.nii.ac.jp/ncid/BA07810181>
+The Timetables of Science: A Chronology of the Most Important People and Events in the History of Science.

-Kline, M. (1994).
+Kline, M. (1972).
 El pensamiento matemático de la antigüedad a nuestros días.
-Dialnet (Universidad de la Rioja). <https://dialnet.unirioja.es/servlet/libro?codigo=170206>

-Vernant, J. (1996).
+Vernant, J. (1963).
 Géométrie et astronomie sphérique dans la première cosmologie grecque.
-Poche/Sciences Humaines Et Sociales, 202-215. https://www.cairn.info/mythe-et-pensee-chez-les-grecs--9782707146502-page-202.html